Tombstone Joint Venture Highlights

 The district is underlain by the same Paleozoic limestone sequence that hosts the massive Taylor zinc-silver-lead deposit of Arizona Mining Inc. located only 65 kilometers west of Tombstone.
 Arizona Mining is currently the subject of a friendly $1.8-billion takeover bid by South32.

-Aztec is primarily interested in discovering new zones of epithermal and CRD mineralization because they typically form much larger mineralized bodies.
-However, the small historic high grade silver mines are very useful in showing where mineral-controlling structures are located.
+Aztec’s focus is discovering new zones of epithermal and CRD mineralization because they typically form much larger and high-grade mineralized bodies.
+However, the small historic high-grade silver mines are very useful in showing where mineral-controlling structures are located.
 The geological, geochemical and geophysical surveys have identified several prospective areas with the potential to host CRD mineralization within the underlaying Paleozoic limestones.
 The targets begin at roughly 150m and continue to 1,000m depth.
-The deepest silver-gold-lead mines in the district found the base of the Bisbee Group in the Tombstone district typically no more than 200 meters below surface.
+The deepest silver-gold-lead mines in the district found in the base of the Bisbee Group in the Tombstone district typically are less than 200 meters below surface and still contain mineralization.

 Positive indications for additional shallow, near surface epithermal mineralization at Tombstone include:

 - Extensive gossanous mineralized north-south structures and thin bedding replacements (mini mantos/CRD’s) remain in both walls of the Contention north pit and the east wall of the central pit, rock chip samples collected in 2018 contain up to 23.5gpt Au (0.83opt) and 3,178gpt Ag (112.1 opt).

-- Historic sample map of the floor of the south pit shows strong silver-gold mineralization that was never drilled
+- Historic sample map of the floor of the south pit shows strong gold-silver mineralization that was never drilled

-- Historic geological map shows other prospective NS dikes/faults west of the Contention pit
+- New geological mapping identified prospective NS dikes/faults west of the Contention pit

 - Historic geological section shows the Contention fault/dikes down dropped and repeated on the east wall of the north pit, and several times further east under cover